-Battery industry predictions for 2023 by Dr. Matthias Simolka, Senior Technical Solution Engineer at TWAICE
+Battery industry predictions for 2023 by Dr. Matthias Simolka, Product Manager Energy Solutions at TWAICE.

 Whether sodium-ion or cobalt-free lithium-ion batteries, sustainability, safety and independence will be the central themes for e-mobility and energy storage in the coming year.
 This article explains how these trends can be realized with production facilities in Europe and what questions will arise for the future of e-mobility.

 Greener in every respect: new battery generations on the rise

 New developments are on the horizon for the battery market.
 In battery production, the focus is primarily on costs and safety, and the hope is for sodium-ion batteries.
 This trend is being realized by global leaders in battery manufacturing and development such as CATL and BYD, who recently announced the market launch of sodium-ion batteries for 2023.
 Sodium-ions are the solution for applications that allow lower energy density and lower cost batteries (per kWh).
 They are safer and use more environmentally friendly materials.

 In addition to sodium ions, many other new battery types are becoming more and more established on the market or are about to make their breakthrough.
 These include LMFP (lithium manganese iron phosphate) accumulators, in which traditional LFP (lithium iron phosphate) is used with an addition of manganese.
 This manganese addition can increase the performance of standard LFP batteries.
 On the anode side, the trend continues towards steadily increasing silicon content in the otherwise graphite-based electrode.